vijayrajpanchall/matic-docs/docs/supernets/operate/quick-start.md

 - Stop and destroy the environment when no longer needed.
 - The script also allows you to choose between running the environment from a local binary or a Docker container.

-For reference, it is included below.
+For reference, it is referenced below.

 <details>
 <summary>cluster</summary>